fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 * input currents and output spikes are treated as on-chip signal flow, not memory;
 * it does not model FIFOs, addressing, routing, cache reuse, or hardware mapping;
 * ``SynOps`` is an auxiliary subset of AC and is not charged a second time;
-* the default memory cost is STEP Table 9's ``3.12 pJ/bit`` or
+* defaults use Horowitz 2014 FP32 arithmetic and STEP Table 9's
-  ``24.96 pJ/byte``; the traffic formula itself is not STEP's formula;
+  ``24.96 pJ/byte`` memory cost; SpikingJelly defines the traffic formula;
-* FP16 and INT8 presets select comparison costs and do not quantize the model.
+* FP16 and INT8 presets change arithmetic costs but do not quantize the model.

-By default it uses Horowitz 2014 FP32 arithmetic and the documented memory-cost reference above.
-If you want a different regime, pass an explicit ``SimpleEnergyCostConfig``.

 Lemaire Analytical Inference Energy
 ------------------------------------

-``estimate_lemaire_energy`` is an inference-only analytical estimator aligned with the Lemaire-style SNN energy literature.
-Unlike a purely static formula, the current implementation still runs one real forward pass to collect runtime counts and memory bytes.

-It includes:

-* synaptic operation counts;
-* MAC and AC-like work;
-* addressing counts;
-* neuron-state reads, writes, and state arithmetic;
-* memory energy estimated from runtime accesses and per-layer local-SRAM capacity.

-Its boundaries are:
+``estimate_lemaire_energy`` runs one forward pass and maps synaptic operations, MAC/AC work, addressing, neuron state, and per-layer SRAM accesses to the Lemaire equations.
+Its main limits are:

 * forward inference only;
-* analytical estimation rather than cycle-accurate hardware simulation;
+* analytical estimation, not cycle-accurate hardware simulation;
 * operations and accesses keep the paper's fixed 32-bit regime regardless of the host tensor dtype;
 * parameter, FIFO, and potential accesses are priced against each layer's local